 IKEA 1980s White Metal Pendant Lamp

-Materials: White painted iron.
+Materials: White painted iron rings and disk.
 Some galvanised metal parts.
-White plastic socket.
+White plastic lamp socket.

 Cord Length: 80 cm / 31.49’’